compsciprojects2028-cloud/COMP-SCI-Projects-2028/README.md

    git push origin main
  ```

-Ensure you first send your GitHub usernames to me, so that I can give you write permissions (you won't be able to contribute otherwise), and DM Ambrose on Telegram for further inquiries.
+Remember to wrap files/folders containing spaces in quotation marks in your git add commands (so instead of git add file name.txt for example, you'd do git add "file name.txt"), as doing this prevents parsing errors, and DM Ambrose on Telegram for further enquiries.